holgerhennig/stitching/README.rst

 1. To use the GUI, type
   $ python stitching.py
-The GUI will open where you can select a .cif file to generate the montages.
+The GUI window will open where you can select a .cif file to generate the montages.
 Optionally you can also display selected images from the .cif file.

 OR

 2. To use the command line, type
-  $ python stitching -o path/to/OUTPUT_DIRECTORY path/to/IMAGE
+  $ python stitching -image='path/to/IMAGE' -output path/to/OUTPUT_DIRECTORY

 Optional: